 “You can’t get upset over every little thing.”

 “The damn thing shouldn’t have fallen.
 I can’t replace that.
-We don’t make anything anymore.
-We’re too busy destroying our own country to make anything anymore!”
+Where are we going to get the money?”

-Squatting in the sand, watching the sickly color of the sunset roll across the waves.
-The rotting shoreline.
-Brown measles strung across the beach.
-How many arguments with Celeste before she finally left?
+The next morning I walked and counted the brown measles of oil strung across the beach.
+How many arguments had there been with Celeste about the development before she finally left?
 I’d rather be anywhere else, she’d said.
-Katrina was the best thing that ever happened.
+But things will come back.
+Katrina was the best thing that ever happened, she’d said.
+You just don’t know when to quit.

-Clipboards and ties passing along the shore.
-If you stood on the back porch, you could see a tattered banner on the concrete shell of the first few floors.
+Standing on George and Ellen’s side porch I could see a tattered banner on the concrete shell of my building’s first few floors.
 Luxury Beach-Front Condominiums.
 Delivering February 2010!
 I’d thought that line would add punch.
 People liked to know deadlines, when they had to commit.
+But that was a long time ago.

 “You’ve been spending all day out on the beach.”
 The tines of George’s fork at eye level.
-“What happened?”
+“What happened to your building?
+You still in business?”

-A BP crew swept down the sand in a new pickup.
-Rivers of them, from Texas, London, all around the Gulf.
-They stayed in their own custom-built trailers.
-On the news they talked about hundreds of millions spent on the cleanup.
-A woman with a green blazer had come and pressed a rake and bucket into my hand.
+That afternoon a BP crew swept down the sand in a brand new pickup.
+They wore ties on the beach and carried clipboards.
+They spoke in British accents and stayed in their own custom-built trailers.
+The news counted hundreds of millions that had been promised for the shoreline’s cleanup and redevelopment.
+A woman from California with a green blazer had come and pressed a rake and bucket into my hand.
 “To help you do your part,” she’d said.
-Ellen offered her a glass of sweet tea.
+Ellen offered her a glass of sweet tea but the woman couldn’t stay.

 The phone rang.

 In the morning I woke to George’s ladder banging against the brick beside my window.
-They’d given me the top room and the key to the dry-rotted kiosk where they’d rented umbrellas and chairs.
-A group of volunteers in orange vests and white coveralls, shovels slung over their shoulders.
+Ellen had given me the top room and the key to the plastic shed where they kept the umbrellas and chairs.
+She hadn’t had the heart to charge me for the rental.
+A group of volunteers in orange vests and white coveralls trekked past me with shovels slung over their shoulders.

 “Indonesia, Haiti…” one of them listed.